 What does knowledge and uncertainty have to do with how you view the physical world?
-It’s important to realize that not all knowledge is created equal.
-Some we know absolutely, much we are told are true, and more we learn are thought to be true.
+The physical world is a world of potential benefits and threats.
+You have decide how to react to it and it’s important to realize that not all knowledge is created equal.
+Some we know absolutely, much we are told as true, and more we learn are thought to be true.
+We have to combine this information with its uncertainty to decide on our actions.

 The age at which you learn things makes a difference in your mental worldview.
 That is, not all pieces of your worldview are assembled according to the same dynamic.
 The influence of your family is paramount in your early years.
-The scope of their influence is strongest on the values you use in handle personal relationships.
-When peers rise in influence, their effect on you is circumscribed by weighing their truths against those you already have taken in.
-But peers will also give you facts and truths that were beyond the interests you learned in the family sphere.
-Similar effects will be noticed when teachers are involved and when you reach adulthood and intellectual freedom.
+Their influence is strongest on the values you use in manage personal relationships.
+When peers rise in influence, their effect is mitigated by the beliefs you have already developed, but your peers also expose you to facts and beliefs beyond those assumed in the family sphere.
+Similar expansion of worldview occurs in classrooms and then by media outlets.
 More on this in Development to the Adult Mind.

-Also, you know what you experienced directly as certified facts.
-Other things you know because family or friends have told you and yet other things are ideas built upon presumed facts by authorities you don’t know.
-For people that you know, you can assess how trustworthy you think their facts are.
-For authorities you don’t know, like teachers and media personalities, you have less clear sight on their accuracy and truthfulness.
-You may ignore the uncertainty in facts, explanations, and theories, but it is there.
+What you experience yourself you know as certified facts.
+Other things family or friends tell you and yet other ideas are built upon presumed facts by authorities you don’t know.
+For those people you know, you can assess how trustworthy they are.
+For authorities you don’t know, like teachers and media personalities, you have less clear insight on their accuracy and truthfulness.
+You may decide to believe everything you hear is either true or false, but when many factors and statistical statements are involved, partial truth or uncertainty is involved.

-A person’s internal worldview has three basic components (Figure 5.1).
+A person’s internal (mental) worldview has three basic components (Figure 5.1).

 - Knowledge.
-Facts and their relationships, self-esteem, and empathy
+Facts, beliefs, and their relationships, as well as self-insight

 Events and Perturbation

-One’s worldview is usefully considered a steady state system with perturbations affecting it.
-The perturbations are current external physical reality.
+One’s internal worldview is usefully considered as a steady state system with perturbations, current events, affecting it (Figure 5.2).

-- They are assessed as to their ability to satisfy one’s needs, desires, and goals.
+- Events of interest are assessed as to their ability to satisfy one’s needs and desires and to lessen one’s fears.

 - From one’s knowledge of relationships between events and consequences, various behavioral responses present themselves.

-- The behavioral response that maximizes the sum of one’s needs, drives, and goals is performed.
+- The behavioral response that maximizes the sum of satisfying one’s needs and desires and lessens one’s fears is chosen and performed.

-- Depending on the behavior’s relative success in actually maximizing one’s satisfaction, a change may be induced in knowledge and perhaps even desires and goals.
-The change in a deeply held piece of knowledge or desire or goal can shake one’s worldview.
-Like an earthquake, rattling one’s faith in other pillars of belief.
+- Depending on the result of the behavior, a change may be induced in one’s knowledge and perhaps even to desires or fears.
+The change in a deeply held piece of knowledge or desire or fear can shake one’s worldview–like an earthquake, rattling one’s faith in the pillars of belief.

-Mental Construction focuses on memories (see Figure 5.2) that are more processed.
+Mental Construction focuses on memories that are more processed.
 Facts and experienced events are the most obvious.
-These memories have features, usually are only partially recalled, and yet they may bring other memories to conscious awareness.
+These memories have features, usually are only partially recalled.
+They also bring further memories to conscious awareness.

 Memory.is not an exact video of past events.
 It is a personalized assessment of a past event, a weighing of features according to one’s interests and understanding.
 One’s needs, desires, and goals affect what we remember of events.
 One remembers what is important to one’s interests.But let’s come back to memory.
 As Alan Baddeley says in Your Memory (p 10–11), discussing the physical basis of memory.